-By Robert F. Ruppel Department of Entomology In the past ten years, there has been a major increase in the threat of insect damage to forages, field corn, and small grains in Michigan.
+By ROBERT RUPPEL Department of Entomology

+IN THE PAST TEN YEARS, there has been a major increase in the threat of insect damage to forages, field corn and small grains in Michigan.
 The cereal leaf beetle, first found in Berrien County in 1962, has spread and requires control in most of the small grains in the Lower Peninsula.
 The alfalfa weevil, first found in Livingston County in 1966, has similarly spread and is threatening our alfalfa.
+The western corn rootworm, found in several southwestern counties in 1972, is also spreading and threatening our corn.

-The increase in acreage in corn-after-corn has intensified the problems with corn rootworms in field corn.
-These changes mean a greater investment in time and money spent by the grower to protect his crops from insects than in the past.
+These new pests mean a greater investment in time and money spent by the grower to protect his crops from insects than in the past.
 Means of obtaining maximum protection from the many insects that attack these crops are presented here.